Blog

 "More than just hot air"

-Vapor phase soldering is one of the most reliable and precise soldering processes in modern electronics production.
+Vapour phase soldering is one of the most reliable and precise soldering processes in modern electronics production.
 It offers clear advantages over conventional processes such as convection soldering, particularly for sensitive, complex or high-priced assemblies.
 Due to its physical process stability, it enables reproducible results at the highest quality level.

-One of the greatest advantages of vapor phase soldering is the precise temperature control.
+One of the greatest advantages of vapour phase soldering is the precise temperature control.
 Heat is transferred through the condensation of a medium with a defined boiling temperature.
 This physically prevents the assembly from overheating.

 The result: